fengjixuchui/IPAForce/README.md

 Expect behavior:
 Unexpect behavior:
 Is this issue affecting you using the main function?: Y/N
-Is this issue an UI issue?: Y/N
+Is this issue a UI issue?: Y/N
-Is it necesscary to fix it imminently?: Y/N
+Is is necesscary to fix it imminently?: Y/N
 Notes:

 ### Steps to reproduce